Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Experiments

-\paragraph{Implementation Details.} The encoders and decoders of the motion VAE model ($E_\text{s}$, $E_\text{t}$, $D_\text{s}$, $D_\text{t}$) from \cref{subsect:motionvae} are implemented as stacked transformers~\cite{transformer} with 4 transformer blocks and a latent dimension of 256, similar to~\cite{petrovich21actor}.
-We apply positional encoding, we followed \cite{petrovich21actor} and used a sinusoidal function.
-For the rest of the networks described in \cref{subsect:magicpony}, we follow the implementation of MagicPony~\cite{wu2023magicpony}.
-We train for $120$ epochs in the first phase as described in~\cref{sec:training_schedule}, with $\lambda_\text{m}=10$, $\lambda_\text{f}=10$, $\lambda_\text{s}=0.1$, $\lambda_\text{temp}=1$.
-In the second phase, we train the full pipeline end-to-end for another $180$ epochs with additionally $\lambda_\text{KL}=0.001$ and $\lambda_\text{teacher}=1$.
-The final model is trained on $8$ A6000 GPUs for roughly 10 hours for the first training phase and additional $48$ hours for the second phase.
-In our generation model, we empirically set the sequence length $T$ to $10$.
-For the visualization results, we follow \cite{wu2023magicpony} and finetune (only) the appearance network for $100$ iterations on each test image which takes less than 10 seconds, as the model struggles to predict detailed textures in a single feedforward pass.
-More details are described in the supplementary material.
+The encoders and decoders of the motion VAE model ($E_\text{s}$, $E_\text{t}$, $D_\text{s}$, $D_\text{t}$) from \Cref{sec:video_audoencoding} are implemented as stacked transformers~\cite{transformer} with 4 transformer blocks and a latent dimension of 256.
+We use a sinusoidal function for positional encoding following \cite{petrovich21actor}.
+For the remaining architectures, we base our implementation on top of \cite{wu2023magicpony}.
+We train the model for $120$ epochs for the first stage, which takes roughly $10$ hours on $8$ A6000 GPUs, and another $180$ epochs for the second stage, which takes another $48$ hours.
+We use a sequence length of $T=10$ for training.
+During inference, we can generate longer sequences by connecting multiple samples and optimizing transition latent codes for smooth interpolation.
+For visualization, following prior work~\cite{wu2023magicpony}, we finetune (only) the appearance network $f_\text{a}$ for $100$ iterations on each test image, taking less than 10 seconds, as the model struggles to predict detailed texture in a single feedforward pass.
+More details are included in the sup.~mat.